 I told Misty I wanted a soft baby pink, not shocking neon.
 And not on my whole head.
 Misty used Manic Panic in Cotton Candy Pink.
 In order for the color to take, you usually need to bleach or have very light hair to start with.
 My hair has a ton of blonde highlights and it’s very light, so no bleaching was necessary.
 Her one tip?
 “Don’t try to bleach your hair at home!”

-I was warned that the color doesn’t last long–it’s the good news and bad news, I guess.
+I was warned that the color doesn’t last long--it’s the good news and bad news, I guess.
 The Manic Panic website tells you to rinse with a 1:1 vinegar/water solution, but I didn’t do that.
-Misty just told me not to wash my hair a lot and use color protecting shampoo.
-I’ve also heard that you can mix Manic Panic into conditioner to help the color last longer.
-I didn’t do that since only sections of my hair were colored.
+Misty just told me not to wash my hair a lot and use color protecting

 Here’s what I learned while having pink hair: